JohnCarmichael3000/gcpGoogleCloudAutoMLVisionScripts/README.md

 vcp.sh - this can be used to easily copy part of a video outputting a new video with a simple command and without having to know FFMpeg commands (I didn't write this script)

 Anyways, thrown together pretty quick but it works.
-Prediction was fairly good for medium and large Waldos, smaller ones needed more tweaking.
+Prediction was fairly good for medium and large sized subjects, smaller ones need more work.

 No guarantees whatsoever, use at your own risk.